hanabi/hanabi.github.io/misc/Purple.md

 <br />

 Purple people need to mix with green people so that our values continue to propagate.
 We want to avoid the nightmare scenario where a brand new player hops into a post-game review with a bunch of green people, and a yelling match ensues about who messed up the most, and the brand new player promptly leaves and never comes back.
-Do your part to help prevent this from occuring.
+Do your part to help prevent this from occurring.

 Thank you for being a part of the group that I love so much.